Does National Cancer Survivors Day Sound Too Celebratory?

 Designating a day like National Cancer Survivors Day® feels like cancer progress hype as well, and even well-meaning hype can be harmful because giving the pubic the impression we’re doing better than we really are gets us nowhere fast.

 No doubt about it, we’ve made huge strides in Cancer Land regarding some things.
 However, I don’t know about you, but I don’t feel like celebrating quite yet.

-I visited the website promoting National Cancer Survivors Day® again recently and the mission of the day remains the same:
+I visited the National Cancer Survivors Day® website about page again and the mission remains the same:

 National Cancer Survivors Day® is an annual, treasured Celebration of Life that is held in hundreds of communities nationwide, and around the world, on the first Sunday in June.
 It is a CELEBRATION for those who have survived, an INSPIRATION for those recently diagnosed, a gathering of SUPPORT for families, and an OUTREACH to the community.
 On National Cancer Survivors Day®, thousands gather across the globe to honor cancer survivors and to show the world that life after a cancer diagnosis can be fruitful, rewarding, and even inspiring.

 Just because I’ve had a cancer diagnosis, I don’t feel I deserve a day to be honored for doing what I was told.
 For showing up to appointments.
 For having the surgeries.
 For following treatments laid out for me.

 I do not deserve a day of honor for still being here when my mother and many of my friends (as well as countless others I never knew) are not.
 They deserve honor (among other things), not me.

 Such a celebratory day feels blatantly dismissive.